Zillow® Listings Feed - FAQ

 A feed is a means to publish frequently updated data in a consistent data format.
 In the Zillow Listings Feed process, it's an XML file that transmits your listings.
 Typically, a Web master or software developer will set up the feed.

-Zillow will process feeds from agents, brokers, MLS, real estate vendors, large apartment communities, property managers, and property management software companies.
-In the case of "for sale" listing feeds, the true listing agent and/or broker must be represented, and the agent must have a contractual relationship with the home owner.
-In the case of "for rent" listing feeds, the entity representing the rental property must have permission from the owner/property manager to post the listing as "for rent".
-We do not accept feeds that contain For Sale By Owner, For Rent By Owner, Auction, REO, Vacation Rental, Time Share, Foreclosure, or Commercial Real Estate listings.
-These categories require custom marketing arrangements, find out more by contacting firstname.lastname@example.org.
+Zillow will process feeds from agents, brokers, MLSs, or software vendors when sending MLS sourced listing data.
+The data must be updated at least daily to be accepted.
+No active listing data that is manually created and maintained will be accepted in a feed format.
+In the case of "for sale" listing feeds, at a minimum, the true listing broker must be represented, and the broker must have a contractual relationship with the home owner.
+In the case of "for rent" listings, the entity representing the rental property must have permission directly from the owner/property manager to post the listing as "for rent".
+We do not accept feeds that contain REOs, vacation rentals, time shares, foreclosures without direct agent representation, commercial listings, or manufactured or mobile housing that doesn’t include land in the sales price.
+Further, custom marketing agreements must be made for feeds representing For Sale By Owner, Foreclosure, REIT or Auction listings (email email@example.com).

 Zillow is the exclusive provider of For Sale data to Yahoo!
 Real Estate.
 You only have to have an active feed up with Zillow, and then we will ensure that data also finds its way to Yahoo!.
 In summary, one feed will power both sites.
 Zillow does not currently provide rental listings to Yahoo!
 Real Estate.